MHaringa/insurancerating/README.md

 ![](man/figures/figfreq-1.png)<!-- -->

+In this example the term *exposure* is a measure of what is being insured.
+Here an insured vehicle is an exposure.
+If the vehicle is insured as of July 1 for a certain year, then during that year, this would represent an exposure of 0.5 to the insurance company.
 The figure shows that younger policyholders have a higher risk profile.
 The fitted GAM is lower than might be expected from the observed claim frequency for policyholders of age 19.
 This is because there are very few young policyholders of age 19 present in the portfolio.

 The GAM for the claim severity :